cybozu/yrmcds/docs/counter.md

   This request will acquire this count of resources.
   If this is zero, `Invalid arguments` is returned.
 - `Maximum` is a 4-byte unsigned integer number.
-- This parameter represents the maximum number of resources.
+  This parameter represents the total number of resources.
   `Maximum` must be equal to or greater than `Resources`, otherwise `Invalid arguments` is returned.
 - `Name length` is a 2-byte unsigned integer number.
   If this is zero, `Invalid arguments` is returned.

-If the named counter does not exist, `Acquire` creates a new counter, sets its consumption to be `Resources`, and returns the success.
+If the named counter does not exist, `Acquire` creates a new counter, sets its consumption to `Resources`, and returns the success.

-Otherwise, if `Consumption + Resources < Maximum` where `Consumption` is the current consumption of the resource, then this request will augment `Consumption` by `Resources`, and return the success.
+Otherwise, if `Consumption + Resources <= Maximum` where `Consumption` is the current consumption of the resource, then this request will augment `Consumption` by `Resources`, and return the success.
 Else, this returns `Resource not available` error.

 ### Release